DashieTM/ost-5semester/web3/weeks/week9.typ

   - Required because the Root DI container mustn’t be modified after the initialization
 - May cause some strange behavior if forRoot() rules are violated

+Dependency injection due to reloading of other modules when modules inside of root container change -> Aka there is never an addition or removal of a module, the addition happens within the root DI container that already exists.
+And the lazy modules are loaded to this already loaded container.
+#align(
+  center,
+  [#image("../../Screenshots/2023_11_16_05_48_44.png", width: 80%)],
+)
+#text(
+  teal,
+)[In order to not double define providers, you need to import with forRoot on feature modules that have lazy modules as a child component.
+The reason is, if you don't do that, then the root module, which in this case would be the Root DI container, will import everything and therefore configure the service again with the lazy load, which leads to a dualton instead of a singleton.]